szczyglis-dev/py-gpt/README.md

 - `Start minimized`: Enables minimized on start.
 Default: False.

-- `Check for updates on start`: Enables checking for updates on start.
-Default: True.

 **Layout**

 - `Font Size (chat window)`: Adjusts the font size in the chat window.